Close Menu

 E. BACTERIAL INFECTIONS

 Bacterial infections are also one of the severe problems for people with SCD.
 Anemia from SCD can damage the spleen.
 This increases the risk of infection and damages other organs.
-Infection can lead to hospitalization.
+Infection can lead to a hospital stay.
 Sadly, infection is the primary cause of death in young children with sickle cell disorder.

 Closeup of pencil eraser and black sickle cell anemia text.
 Sickle cell anemia.
 Pencil with eraser.